mikefro/clockUserControl/README.md

 - Click on the OK button and the User Control will appear on the Toolbox list.

-- you can now drag the component to your project.
+- You can now drag the component to your project.

 ## Properties and characteristics of the Digital Clock